FreddieCodes/CV/README.md

 London Healthy Urban Development Unit (May 2016 – May 2017)
 _GIS Technician_

+GIS Technician based within an NHS unit tasked with ensuring the integration of healthcare with effective infrastructure planning for new developments and population growth in London.

+*	Undertaking spatial analyses of London's demography and the projected impact of future growth on NHS health infrastructure using ArcGIS.

+*	Designing maps and other forms of statistical data visualisation to concisely illustrate this analysis for presentation to various NHS organisations.

+*	Authoring reports using maps and statistical analysis to support and inform the development of estate strategies.

+*	Developing and maintaining a London-wide NHS asset database including an online mapping tool.
+This involved collating, scrutinising and analysing large volumes of estates data from various NHS sources.

+*	Communicating my analysis to my team.

 Soundmix (November 2014 – April 2017)
 _Assistant Workshop Tutor_

+Tutor for a charity providing basic music education to young refugees and asylum seekers.
+Soundmix offered me this paid role after my voluntary work with them.

+* Devising and leading group exercises designed to promote participants' rhythmic and musical abilities.

+* Tutoring young participants individually and in groups, in keyboard, guitar and percussion.

+* Developing workshop content and structure in tandem with assessments of participants’ progress.

+* Contributing to planning and evaluation sessions with new approaches, exercises and monitoring mechanisms.

+* Working in a team to manage individual behaviour and overall workshop dynamic to create an engaging and friendly atmosphere.

+* Setting up and maintaining musical equipment.

 Commonwealth Secretariat, Political Division (September 2015 – March 2016)
 _Political Intern_

+* Monitoring Commonwealth countries for key events in political, economic and social discourse.
+Analysing this data in relation to the Commonwealth Ministerial Action Group’s framework for intervention and communicating my analysis to the division.

+* Drafting talking-points for Commonwealth officials (including the Commonwealth Secretary General) to use in bilateral meetings with representatives of other countries, drawing upon said monitoring research.

+* Solely representing my division at regular meetings with the Communications division to give and receive feedback on respective working agendas.
+Liaising with departments and outside staff to help organise official visits.

+* Using advanced Excel features to produce planning tools coordinating all tasks covering the organisation and aftermath of a biennial Commonwealth Heads of Government Meeting (CHOGM), based on the 2015 Malta CHOGM.

+* Undertaking special research projects ranging from evaluating which countries to engage and how, to reviewing current research/practices in certain development concepts.
+Presenting these in a concise formatted document, with statistical data visualisation.

+* Proof reading official documents and releases, minuting meetings, compiling and updating various documents and contact lists.